 The Windward campus and programs enjoyed today are the result of the generosity of those who came before.
 Today’s Windward community is responsible for ensuring a strong future for the next generation of Windwardians.

-supports our community by providing substantial funding for Financial Aid, Faculty Betterment and Program Enhancements.
-Tuition, alone, does not cover the actual cost of educating each student; gifts to the Annual Fund help bridge that gap.
-Like all independent schools, Windward relies on contributions to the Annual Fund every year from trustees, parents, alumni, grandparents, parents of alumni, faculty and staff.
+formerly known as the Annual Fund, supports our community by providing substantial funding for Financial Aid, Research & Development and Program Enhancements.
+Tuition, alone, does not cover the actual cost of educating each student; gifts to the Windward Fund help bridge that gap.
+Like all independent schools, Windward relies on contributions to the Windward Fund every year from Trustees, parents, alumni, grandparents, parents of alumni, faculty and staff.

 Most independent schools conduct capital campaigns once or twice per decade in order to meet needs the school cannot pay for out of tuition funds.
 Campaigns support major projects such as new campus construction and renovations to maintain state-of-the-art facilities.
 In addition, many campaigns include an endowment component designed to support facilities and programs long into the future.
 Thanks to Windward’s last Capital Campaign, completed in 2011, students today benefit from the programs and resources available in the Science, Dance & Music Center and the Center for Teaching & Learning.